 In a hot market, selling your house will likely be easier than buying a new one.
-To make sure you don't end up house-less, you may want to start by looking for a house to buy, then line up enough cash -- using the strategies described below -- to tide you over during the presumably short period where you own two houses at once.
+To make sure you don't end up house-less, you might want to start by looking for a house to buy, then line up enough cash—using the strategies described below—to tide you over during the presumably short period where you own two houses at once.

 If you can't swing such an arrangement, however, you can negotiate with your house's buyer to have the sale contract include a provision making the closing contingent on your finding and closing on a new house.
 Although few buyers will agree to an open-ended period, some will be so eager to buy your house that they'll agree to delay the closing until you close on a new house or until a certain number of days pass, whichever comes first.

 What if you're unable to perfectly dovetail the sale of one house with the purchase of another?
-You may own no houses for a time, in which case you'll have money in the bank and will need a temporary place to live.
-Or you may own two houses at once.
+You could own no houses for a time, in which case you'll have money in the bank and will need a temporary place to live.
+Or you could own two houses at once.
 The following suggestions should help you deal with such juggling acts:

 If you have family members who have sufficient spare cash to make investments, them lending you money could serve both their interests and yours, particularly if you offer to pay a competitive interest rate.
 Point out that you need help for only a short period, as well.
 Give the person making the loan a promissory note, secured by a second mortgage (deed of trust) on your new house.
 Try to arrange it so that no monthly payments are due until your first house sells.
 Be warned, however, that depending on your financial situation, institutional mortgage lenders might refuse to approve a loan where the down payment doesn't come from your own resources.